-The Timberland White Ledge Hiking boots for women, are another great pair of hiking boots that offer excellent value for money, coming in at around the $100.00 mark.
+The Timberland White Ledge Hiking boots for women are another great pair of hiking boots that offer excellent value for money.

-Another wallet friendly, stylish and functional pair of hiking boots, the White ledge boots are a great all round hiker.
+They are definitely a wallet-friendly, stylish, and functional pair of hiking boots.
+The White ledge boots are a great all around hiker for women.

-The boots are seem sealed and the waterproof leather uppers work well under tough trail conditions.
+The boots are seam sealed, and the waterproof leather uppers work well under tough trail conditions.

 The collar is padded to offer plenty of comfort as you maneuver over varying terrain, and the cushioned EVA footbed and dual density EVA midsole provide excellent stability as you hike.

 The rubber lugs on the outsole also work well by providing good traction and grip on the ground underfoot.
 Overall, a very good value for money pair of hiking boots.

 #5 Lowa Renegade Mid GTX

 - Top rated hiking boots from many user reviews across multiple retailers